-Al's now in Melbourne running the Great Northern Hotel, the pub with the only two permanent Feral taps in the East, while Brendan and fellow brewer Will Irving are intent on taking Aussie-brewed beer to new places.
-Since buying out his partners a few years back, Brendan's let his imagination run wild – literally – creating a number of sour beers, including one fermented with wild Swan Valley yeasts.
+With Al now in Melbourne running the Great Northern Hotel, the pub to first feature Feral on tap in the East, Brendan, his head brewer Will Irving and their growing team are intent on taking Aussie-brewed beer to new places.
+Since buying out his partners a few years back, Brendan's let his imagination run wild – literally – creating a number of sour beers, including those fermented with wild Swan Valley yeasts.
 They've also continued to experiment with hops, becoming one of the first breweries in Australia to create a beer with lupulin powder late in 2016: the beer called Hop Hogan.

-He's anything but a one-trick pony, however.
-In 2009, Feral was named Champion Exhibitor at the Australian International Beer Awards in 2009, when the brewery also picked up top gongs for its Hop Hog US IPA, Razorback Barleywine and Feral White, a Belgian witbier that was the brewery's first release and remains its bestseller to this day.
+There have been years of continued awards success too, be that Champion Exhibitor at the Australian International Beer Awards in 2009, when the brewery also picked up top gongs for its Hop Hog, Razorback barley wine and Feral White, a Belgian witbier that was the brewery's first release and remains its bestseller to this day.
 Or 2012, when Feral was named AIBA Champion Large Australian Brewery, or 2015 when its sour Berliner Weisse style beer Watermelon Warhead was named Champion Australian Craft Beer.
 And so on...

 The original brewery's tucked in the corner of what's little more than an oversized wooden shed they built themselves.
 It's an unprepossessing home for such excellent beers, one that also houses a kitchen and bar pouring 16 Feral beers and local wines.
-Visit any time of year and you're likely to find their award-winners lined up alongside anything from Boris, the Russian Imperial Stout, to a Farmhouse Ale, Double Witbier or Black IPA – plus of course the Funky Junky and Dark Funk.
-As of June 2012, Brendan and fellow brewer Will have been brewing at a new 5,000 litre setup established with another WA brewery, Nail.
-The original brewery is set to be used for wild, sour and funky beers.
+Visit any time of year and you're likely to find their award-winners lined up alongside anything from Boris, the Russian Imperial Stout, to a farmhouse ale, double witbier or black IPA – plus of course new, experimental and frequently funky beers.